Super Bowl XLV halftime show

-The Super Bowl XLV halftime show took place on February 6, 2011, at the Cowboys Stadium in Arlington, Texas as part of Super Bowl XLV.
-The Black Eyed Peas headlined, performing a medley of their songs, with Slash and Usher making guest appearances.
-Intended to bring youth back into the halftime show, the show received negative reviews from critics.
+The Super Bowl XLV halftime show took place on February 6, 2011, at AT&T Stadium in Arlington, Texas as part of Super Bowl XLV.
+The Black Eyed Peas headlined and performed a medley of their songs, with Slash and Usher making guest appearances.
+They intended to bring youth back into the halftime show.
+The show received negative reviews from critics, who derided the group's performance; however, its visuals and Usher's appearance earned some praise.

 Background

 A country music halftime show was originally in the planning stages before the Black Eyed Peas agreed to perform.
 After months of speculation, the selection of the Black Eyed Peas was announced on November 25, 2010.
 The choice of the Black Eyed Peas was intended to bring youth back into the halftime show, after the NFL had booked legacy artists in the years following the Super Bowl XXXVIII halftime show and its controversy.

 Development

 The show also displayed a long list of other performers, including Prairie View A&M University's "Marching Storm" Band.
 The performance experienced some audio issues.